Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Conclusions and outlook

-Corresponidnlgy, the presence of an additional $2k_0 - 2$ equations, with $k_0$ arbitrarily large, after discretisation causes several challenges.
-In particular, the scaling of the spatial domain with (a fractional power of) $\varepsilon$ is essential to our approach, and is required to obtain both well-defined and non-trivial dynamics in the singular limit after blow-up.
-That rescaling seems to be natural, since it can be recovered directly from the original system of PDEs in \eqref{eq:fsstandardPDE1}.
+We further emphasise that the presence of an additional $2k_0 - 2$ equations after discretisation, with $k_0$ arbitrarily large, causes several challenges.
+Thus, a preparatory rescaling of the domain length is introduced to allow for the application of the blow-up technique; an alternative approach in previous work on the transcritical and pitchfork singularities \cite{EngelKuehn1} results in a dynamic boundary value problem.
+Our rescaling appears natural, since it can be recovered directly from the original system of PDEs in \eqref{eq:initial_problem}.
+Specifically, taking $u = \varepsilon^{1/3} U$, $v = \varepsilon^{2/3} V$, $t = \varepsilon^{-1/3} \tau$, and $x = \varepsilon^{-1/6} X$, which is consistent with our scaling in \eqref{scalling_1}, we obtain